esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ### Lesson 1 - Identify issues by hitting Tab

+>_The first step in testing keyboard accessibility is to start hitting the Tab key to see what interactive items you can and can't reach._

 Use `focusin` event to easier see which html element that is being focused.
 Marcy adds this to the developer console:
 ```js
 document.body.addEventListener('focusin', () => console.log(document.activeElement)